prgr4m/patron/readme.md

 ## Todo

-- Form generator similar to model generator
+- form generator similar to model generator
 - addons, addons, addons (just like padrino using flask-packages)
 - argcompletion especially for model generation
 - unittests
 - python 3.x support
 - tutorial/documentation
 - cookiecutter integration for users to override templates
-- create list of packages being used for what purpose
+- create list of packages being used for what purpose in documentation
+- cli custom user directory setup

+## Thanks
+@audreyr for making cookiecutter
+@mitsuhiko for creating flask

 ## Copyright
-Copyright (c) 2014 John Boisselle.
-MIT License.
+Copyright (c) 2014 John Boisselle

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in